thelinuxlich/svelte-atdd-vitest-playwright/README.md

 - You *must* be using Linux or WSL2
 - Install PNPM: `wget -qO- https://get.pnpm.io/install.sh | sh -`
-- Install Docker
+- Install Docker and Docker Compose
 - Install VSCode
 - Install VSCode extensions: Cucumber, Jest-cucumber code generator, Rome, Svelte for VS Code and Svelte Intellisense
 - Go to VSCode settings, type "Formatter" in the search input and change the Default Formatter to Rome
 - Restart VSCode
 - Run `pnpm i` on the project root to install all dependencies
-- Run Postgres locally using Docker: `docker run --name postgres -e POSTGRES_PASSWORD=test -p 5432:5432 -d postgres:13`
+- Run Postgres locally using Docker Compose: `docker-compose up -d`
-- Enter the Postgres instance terminal: `docker exec -it postgres bash`
-- Now execute the following commands:
-  - `createdb test --owner=postgres -U postgres`
-  - `createdb test_shadow --owner=postgres -U postgres`
 - Install globally graphile-migrate: `pnpm add -g graphile-migrate`
 - Update the newly created database to the most recent state: `pnpm -w run reset:testdb`
 - Run `pnpm run -r build` to build this SvelteKit sample